-10. Sometimes my skin just isn’t up for a harsh scrub down.
-That’s when I turn to a recipe like this one from WholeElise on YouTube.
+10. Sometimes your skin just isn’t up for a harsh scrub down.
+That’s when a recipe like this one from WholeElise on YouTube comes in handy.
 Rather than abrasive salt or sugar, this scrub uses oats, water and glycerine (or honey).

 11. If you plan to shave during your spa time, try dry brushing first to prevent ingrown hairs and razor-burn bumps.
 It’s also great for keeping your skin smooth in the harsh winter months.

 Cost: A good-quality dry brush costs around $7.70.

 12. Give your hands some love.
 This lemon-sugar scrub is easy to make, smells amazing and is perfect for making your hands silky soft.
 After you rinse it off, slather on some hand lotion and take a minute to admire your, er, handiwork.